41 Random Acts of Kindness

 - Send a silly e-card to a friend to let her know you are thinking of her.

 - Give another parent a break.
-Offer to babysit while she catches up on sleep or shopping.
+Offer to babysit while they catch up on sleep or shopping.

 - Take the time to write a handwritten letter to a family member.

-- Share words of encouragement with a parent who has her hands full.
+- Share words of encouragement with a parent who has their hands full.

-- When you run to the store, ask your neighbor if she needs something.
+- When you run to the store, ask your neighbor if they need something.